Your browser does not support script My Evening with President Donald Trump - By Thorsten Overgaard - The Story Behind That Picture 188

 When the official White House photographer stands next to you, you know you got a good angle.
 Leica M10 with Leica 75mm Noctilux-M ASPH f/1.25. © Thorsten von Overgaard.

 The more you photograph, the less you look.
 So I make it a point studying how it works visually, and then aim for the moments that could work.
-My total of photographs is 120 photos during the 40 minutes, so I spend a lot of time observing, not photographing.
+My total of photographs is 120 photos of President Trump and audience reactions during the 40 minutes, so I spend a lot of time observing, not photographing.

 President Donald Trump at the Susan B. Anthony List Gala.
 Leica M10 with Leica 75mm Noctilux-M ASPH f/1.25. © Thorsten von Overgaard.